wk93210/newegg-bot/README.md

 # NeweggBot
 Autonomously buy GPUs from Newegg as soon as they become available

+This bot is very much still in the early stages, and more than a little rough around the edges.
+Expect the occasional hiccups if you decide to use it.

 You will require [Node.js 14](https://nodejs.org/en/) to run this.
 After installing via git or by downloading the code and extracting it, navigate to the folder where the files are located via powershell(or equivalent console) and run `npm install puppeteer`.